vonajs/vona/packages-docs/guide/start/quick-start.md

 * `Redis`: VonaJS provides the following capabilities based on Redis:
   - `Queue, Schedule, Startup, Broadcast, Caching, Two-layer cache, and Redlock`
+* `Sqlite3`: You need to set up the node-gyp environment in advance to ensure that `better_sqlite3.node` can be compiled properly when installing dependencies

 ## Preparation